vxfemboy/demonic0/README.md

 coded in javascript and python

+this bot was coded to be a very helpful tool in moderation and more within discord

 ## Warning
-Using this bot incorrectly will violate discords terms of use, I am not liable for anything you do with this bot or this source
+Using this bot incorrectly will violate discords terms of use, I am not liable for anything you do with this bot, source, or your accounts

 # To Run: